GrottoPress/shield/README.md

 ## Development

-Run tests with `docker-compose -f spec/docker-compose.yml run --rm spec`.
-If you need to update shards before that, run `docker-compose -f spec/docker-compose.yml run --rm shards`.
+Run tests with `docker-compose run --rm spec`.
+If you need to update shards before that, run `docker-compose run --rm shards`.

 If you would rather run tests on your local machine (ie, without docker), create a `.env.sh` file: